wagtail/wagtail/docs/editor_manual/documents_images_snippets/collections.rst

 .. image:: ../../_static/images/collections_privacy_overlay.png

+Permissions set on a collection apply to that collection and all collections below it in the hierarchy.
+Therefore, if you make the 'root' collection private, all documents in the site will be private.
+Permissions set on other collections apply to that collection only.

 ..
 Note::
-    Permissions set on a collection apply to that collection and all collections below it in the hierarchy.
-So if you make the 'root' collection private, all documents on the site will be private.
+    Although privacy settings are added to a collection, they are only enforced for documents within the collection.
+Privacy settings do not apply to images.